Incontinence

 (NIDDK, 2020)

 Scar tissue builds up on the surface of the penis and leads to a change in the shape of the penis over a period of time.
-The condition usually stabilizes after a period of 3–12 months (Mayo Clinic, 2020b).
-This gradual change distinguishes Peyonie’s disease from a hereditary curvature of the penis, which remains constant.
+The condition usually stabilizes after a period of 3 to 12 months (Mayo Clinic, 2020).
+This gradual change distinguishes Peyronie’s disease from a hereditary curvature of the penis, which remains constant.

-Apart from urinary incontinence, the other symptoms of Peryonie’s disease include:
+Apart from urinary incontinence, the other symptoms of Peyronie’s disease include:

 Incontinence in Children

 Urine leakage is the most frequently occurring urine symptom in children and teenagers.
 Problems with urinary incontinence can result in emotional and mental health issues that may be revealed as behavioral disorders in children.
-Teenagers who had problems with urinary incontinence during their childhood can develop pervasive concerns about continence and bladder control (Shah, 2019).
+Teenagers who had problems with urinary incontinence during their childhood can develop pervasive concerns about continence and bladder control (WOCN, 2021).

-Children usually become continent between the ages of 2–4 years, although it is highly individualized.
-Research has demonstrated an incidence of urinary incontinence in children who are 7-1/2 years old as 7.8%, with the possible consideration that urinary incontinence could have a genetic link.
+Children usually become continent between the ages of 2 and 4 years, although it is highly individualized.
+Research has demonstrated a 7.8% incidence of urinary incontinence in children who are 7-1/2 years old, with the possible consideration that urinary incontinence could have a genetic link.

-Urinary incontinence or enuresis has two types.
-Primary enuresis in children occurs when the child never gains continence.
-Secondary enuresis refers to the onset of urinary incontinence in children who have achieved continence for at least 6 months.
-For most children, problems with bladder control resolves as they get older.
+For most children, problems with bladder control resolve as they get older.
+Urinary incontinence has a spontaneous resolution rate of over 15% annually.
 Parents and caregivers, although frustrated with the problem, can be educated that incontinence in children is not due to laziness, heedlessness on the part of the child, or problems with toilet training.
-The majority of children who experience incontinence are emotionally and physically normal (NIDDK, 2017).
+The majority of children who experience incontinence are emotionally and physically normal (WOCN, 2021).

 Conditions that can lead to incontinence in children include:

-- Vesicouretal reflux (VUR) retrograde flow of urine from the bladder to the kidneys
+• Vesicoureteral reflux (VUR) (retrograde flow of urine from the bladder to the kidneys)

-- Arousal disorder (unable to respond to physical signals that urination is needed)
+• Arousal disorder (inability to respond to physical signals that urination is needed)

 Incontinence in Adults During Sleep